-

 Are senior managers subject to non-competes and if so what is the general duration?

-Yes, senior managers are usually subject to restrictive covenants, such as non-competition, nonsolicitation and non-poaching provisions.
+Yes, senior managers are usually subject to restrictive covenants, such as non-competition, non-solicitation and non-poaching provisions.
 These clauses are generally applicable for as long as they hold an (indirect) interest in the portfolio company.
-In addition, the documentation usually requires the managers to enter into comparable restrictive covenants upon the transfer of their interest, applicable for a period of 12 to 24 months after such transfer.
-Usually restrictive covenants will be agreed upon with the manager in the management participation agreement as well as in the employment agreement or management agreement between the manager and the company.
-If the manager is also an employee of the company, a Dutch court can, upon request of the employee, (partially) nullify or moderate the duration, nature and scope of restrictive covenants if it deems such restrictions unfair to the employee in relation to vital interests of the company.
+In addition, the documentation commonly requires the managers to enter into comparable restrictive covenants upon the transfer of their interest, applicable for a period of 12 to 24 months after such transfer.
+Usually restrictive covenants will be agreed upon with the manager in the management participation agreement as well as in the employment agreement or management agreement concluded between the manager and the company.
+If the manager is an employee of the company, a Dutch court can, upon request of such employee, (partially) nullify or moderate the duration, nature and scope of restrictive covenants if it deems such restrictions unfair to the employee in relation to vital interests of the company.

 -